-Creator Profile: Katie Mayne and Annie Barton of Mayne Marketing
+Creator Profile: Katie Mayne and Annie Barton of Mayne Marketing - Portland, OR

 Hi Katie and Annie!
 Tell us a little bit about yourselves.

 Hi!
 We’re sisters, born and raised in the Pacific Northwest!